oberron/spark-fi/_posts/2020-05-03-riskiest_trading.md

 ---

-## Twiter short version
+## Twitter short version

 Xmas eve 2018..
-Arkham, New England.
-The phone rings at 11:55PM
+Arkham, NE.
+11:55PM

 \- John, We'll be bankrupt... in 18 months.
 Excessive bets on high price volatility for toilet roll

 A cavernous voice answered:

 \- A pandemic would fix this.
-Find a BSL P4 and make sure something highly contagious escapes...
+Find a BSL P4 and get something highly contagious to escapes